July 21, 2025 • min read

 GLP-1 medications have transformed the landscape of obesity care.
 For benefits leaders and health plans, they offer a rare promise: a clinically proven intervention that can deliver meaningful weight loss across at-risk populations.

-But that weight loss comes at a hidden cost — one that doesn’t show up on the prescription data, but does show up in your MSK claims.
+But that weight loss comes at a hidden cost.
+A cost that doesn’t show up on prescription data.
+This cost does show up in MSK claims, though

 Muscle is essential for metabolism, movement, and protection against injury.
-Yet up to 39% of lean body mass is lost during GLP-1 usage.
-That lean mass loss increases pain, fall risk, and disability rates — driving a quiet second wave of claims that erode the ROI of GLP-1 investments.
+Lean mass lost during GLP-1 use increases the likelihood of pain, fall risk, and disability, and can drive a second wave of claims³⁺.
+This downstream effect can erode the ROI of healthcare spend on GLP-1 weight loss treatment⁵.

 What are the side effects of GLP-1s?

 GLP-1 receptor agonists, including semaglutide (Ozempic, Wegovy) and tirzepatide (Mounjaro, Zepbound), are commonly prescribed for weight loss.
-Their most well-known side effects include:
+The most well-known side effects include:

 These effects often show up early in treatment and may fade over time.
-But that one hidden side effect grows more severe the longer it goes unaddressed: loss of lean muscle mass.
+But that one dangerous side effect grows more severe the longer it goes unaddressed: loss of lean muscle mass.

 How soon do GLP-1 side effects start?

-- Gastrointestinal issues tend to appear within hours or days
+- Gastrointestinal issues can appear within hours or days

-- Appetite suppression leads to caloric restriction and fatigue within weeks
+- Appetite suppression can lead to fatigue within weeks

 - Muscle loss builds silently, especially in sedentary members

-Muscle loss doesn’t trigger a pharmacy flag or a diagnostic code, so it often goes unnoticed.
-The impact shows up later in the form of back pain, falls, joint instability, or disability claims.
-This can lead to costly downstream musculoskeletal care and even surgical intervention.
+Muscle loss does not trigger a pharmacy flag or diagnostic code, so it often goes unnoticed.
+But its impact shows up later in the form of back pain, falls, joint instability, or disability claims.
+These events can lead to costly MSK care or surgical intervention.

-To manage GLP-1 side effects effectively, health plans and employers need a clear strategy to preserve lean muscle mass — and structured movement is the foundation.
+To manage GLP-1 side effects effectively, health plans and employers need a strategy to preserve lean muscle mass.
+Structured movement programs provide scalable protection and help generate sustainable ROI.

 Benefits of lean muscle mass